History of Sligo: Prehistory

-Ancient settlement has centred on the bay of Sligo since the first human presence in the area roughly 10,000 years ago as shown by extensive shell middens dating back to the Mesolithic era.
-The location was also strategic being placed in the narrow gap between Lough Gill and the sea, and also on the narrow coastal corridor that forms the main western route between the provinces of Ulster and Connacht.
+Ancient settlement has centred on the bay of Sligo since the first human presence in the area roughly 8000 BC, as shown by extensive shell middens dating back to the Mesolithic era.
+The location was also strategic, being placed in the narrow gap between Lough Gill and the sea, and also on the narrow coastal corridor that forms the main western route between the provinces of Ulster and Connacht.
 It is a crossing point of several routes and is a natural meeting-place.
 Sligo is on several fords across the Garavogue river.
 The town follows a ridge of higher ground paralleling the river on the south side, and the High street appears to follow the course of a stream leading to the river.

 The area saw intense activity in the late 5th and early 4th millennium BC.
 The town is surrounded by Neolithic archaeological remains, some of which are within the urban area.
 An outlier of the extensive early Neolithic cemetery at Carrowmore is on the south bank of the Garavogue river above a fording point.
-The oldest currently known causewayed enclosure in Britain and Ireland is situated on the high ground southwest edge of the town at Magheraboy.
+The oldest currently known causewayed enclosure in Britain and Ireland is situated on the high ground at the southwest edge of the town, at Magheraboy.

-The area was densely enough settled to be known to Greek and Roman trading vessels being marked on Ptolemy's co-ordinate map of the 2nd century AD, where it is entered as the town of Nagnata.
+The area was densely enough settled to be known to Greek and Roman trading vessels, being marked on Ptolemy's co-ordinate map of the 2nd century AD, where it is entered as the town of Nagnata.
 This is the only settlement marked on the west coast of Ireland by Ptolemy.
 It is possible traders were attracted by the silver and lead mines on the coast at Ballysadare.
-So where the exact site of Nagnata was remains unknown.
+The exact site of Nagnata remains unknown.